white fungus on succulents

 A variety of fungicides are available in the market, based on their composition formula and their effectiveness on a specific fungal infection.
 Out of fungicides available in the market like copper methyl-thiophanate, benomyl, dicyclomine, etc., copper is recommended.
 And the reason behind it is its multipurpose application in various fungal attacks and plant types.

 Just mix 0.5 to 2.0 oz of fungicide in a gallon of water, and spray it thoroughly on infected parts.
-Repeat the procedure one in 7 days for few weeks for complete resolution of the problem.
+Repeat the procedure one in 7 days for a few weeks for complete resolution of the problem.

 DIY Succulent fungicide: